dldnxks12/MARL/README.md

       And such a central controller doe not exist in many cases.
       As a consequence, a fully decentralized and a decentralized learning with networked agents are proposed.
       Independent learning is a special case of a fully decentralized learning.
-But for solving non-convergence issue in independent learning, agents are usually allowed to share local info, with their neighbors over a communication network.
+But for solving non-convergence issue in independent learning, agents are usually allowed to share local info with their neighbors over a communication network.

--

 ---

+- MARL Algorithms with Theory

+    : A selective review of MARL algorithms.
+And categorizes them according to the tasks to address.

+1. Cooperative Setting
+2. Competitive Setting
+3. Mixed Setting